allyn1982/lcs_adherence_JNO/README.md

 The machine leaning models can be trained and tested using the main.py script.

 Command Line examples:
-1. Cross validation on the complete data set for the parsimonious model
+1. Cross validation on the complete data set for the full model

-`python main.py --fold 3 --cv_or_test cross_validation  --train_data_type simple_complete`
+`python main.py --fold 3 --cv_or_test cross_validation  --train_data_type full_complete`

 2. Performance of the retrained full model on the hold out test set

 `python main.py --cv_or_test test  --train_data_type full_complete
-`

-3. Performance of the retrained parsimonious model on the hold out test set

-`python main.py --cv_or_test test  --train_data_type simple_imputed
 `

 ## Notes ##